sabosscoin/eclipse-benchmarking/README.md

 $ npm install
 ```

+Before you run the benchmarks, take a look at `diff evm_benchmark.js svm_benchmark.js` to make sure you agree the benchmark is apples-to-apples.

 ## SVM Benchmark

 For the SVM benchmark, you can update the program ID to specify the program that you deployed when testing the SVM name serivce.
 We assume that your keypair is located in the default location: `~/.config/solana/id.json`